borlaugg/borlaugg.github.io/aboutme.md

 If you're wondering 'why borluagg?' you are right in asking so
 Honestly, I have no idea why younger me chose to use it.
-People keep asking me about it and since has worked as an excellent conversation starter :)
+People keep asking me about it and has since has worked as an excellent conversation starter :)